The big day is coming - your friends are getting married! But should you bring an engagement gift? Read on to learn more.

 Let’s take a dive into everything you need to know about whether you need to bring engagement party gifts to celebrations (including engagement party gift ideas if you decide you want to bring a great gift to celebrate the couple’s upcoming nuptials):

 If you want to!
 Bringing a gift to an engagement party is definitely not a requirement, but it’s certainly an extremely nice gesture to extend.
 Often, the decision about whether to offer a gift will depend on closeness—with relatives and close friends of the couple (for example, members of the wedding party) often bringing a gift to the engagement party.

 If you’re still uncertain about whether or not to bring a gift, consider the formality of the event (is the party on the more casual side or are more formal plans involved?), your plans for attending the wedding (if you can’t attend the special day, an engagement party gift may be the perfect time to wish them a congratulations), and your budget (this one’s self explanatory).

-Unfortunately, at an engagement party, chances are the couple hasn’t gotten around to creating their registry just yet.
+Unfortunately, at an engagement party, chances are the couple hasn’t gotten around to creating their wedding registry just yet.
 So what’s an appropriate gift for an engagement party?
 More often than not, invited guests bring a small gift (like a scented candle) or a more meaningful gift or keepsake (like a personalized gift).

+Bottom line?
 No matter what you opt for, if you choose to bring an engagement party gift, it will be well-received and appreciated.
 But, if you decide not to bring a gift, that's okay, too.
-Whether or not to bring a gift to the engagement party is a very individualized decision—you have to decide what feels right for you.
-On one hand, it's fun to get and give a thoughtful gift for the newly engaged couple; on the other hand, you’ll likely also have to buy a shower and wedding gift, which may be enough.
+On one hand, it's fun to get and give a thoughtful gift for the newly engaged couple; on the other hand, you’ll likely also have to buy a bridal shower gift and wedding gift, which may be enough.
 Weight the pros and cons and make the decision that feels right for you.